repco-org/repco/docs/User Guides/Datasource.md

 ---
 title: Create a data source
-weight: -2
+weight: 2
 ---

 # Implementing a Datasource

-A DataSource is an external provider for repco data.
+A DataSource is an external provider for Repco data.
 The interface is implemented for individual providers (like CBA, XRCB, media.cccc.de).
-The DataSource includes methods to fetch data from the external source and converts this data into the repco data model.
+The DataSource includes methods to fetch data from the external source and converts this data into the Repco data model.

 Datasources are configured for each repo seperately.
 Once enabled, the ds ingest command will fetch and store new content from all datasources withing a repo.